cppitems/cppitems/items/003/item.md

 > Some more examples for common fundamental types / common user-defined types?

 ## Expressions
-An *expression* expresses a computation by prescribing a sequence of operations to be performed on a set of operands.
+An *expression* describes a computation by prescribing a sequence of operations to be performed on a set of operands.
 For the fundamental type `int`, some expressions where the effect of *operators* can be guessed are:
 ```pmans
     using Type = int;
     Type a{1};